-Because there are no specific tests for diagnosing AS, many patients have been misdiagnosed with other health problems, such as attention deficit/hyperactivity disorder (ADHD).
-If this happens, you child may need to be evaluated again to determine the correct diagnosis.
+Because there are no specific tests for diagnosing AS, many patients have been misdiagnosed with other health problems, such as attention deficit hyperactivity disorder (ADHD).
+If this happens, your child may need to be evaluated again to determine the correct diagnosis.

 Medications are often used to treat AS symptoms.
 Examples include:

 - aripiprazole (Abilify) to reduce irritability

-- guanfacine, olanzapine, and naltrexone to reduce hyperactivity
+- guanfacine (Tenex), olanzapine (Zyprexa), and naltrexone (ReVia) to reduce hyperactivity

 - selective serotonin reuptake inhibitors (SSRIs) to reduce repetitive behaviors

 - risperidone (Risperdal Consta) to reduce agitation and insomnia

-While medication can be helpful for controlling the symptoms of AS, there are other treatments that can be improve communication skills, emotional regulation, and social interaction.
+Medication can be helpful for controlling problematic behaviors, if they occur in AS.
+However, there are other treatments that can improve communication skills, emotional regulation, and social interaction.
 Many children with AS also receive: